Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 You have crony capitalism.

-It's all about just, do you know the judge?
+You know, it's all about just, you know, do you know the judge?

 And business would become very corrupt.

-People wouldn't be able to trust the courts.
+People wouldn't be able to trust the courts to keep business records clean.

 That's the way it works in Russia and many other countries where they have crony capitalism.

-So to say that these, you can have a legitimate argument about whether these charges should have been bumped up from misdemeanors to a felony, to felonies.
+To say that these, you could have a legitimate argument about whether these charges should have been bumped up from misdemeanors to a felony, to felonies.

 That's something that you can kind of argue about.

-But I don't think it's as easy to make an argument that he didn't do anything wrong because he was clearly breaking the breaking the law and interestingly, just last week judge Mershon ruled that the you know the immunity decision by the Supreme Court which protects presidents from being prosecuted for their official acts things they do while president that
+But I don't think it's as easy to make an argument that he didn't do anything wrong because he was clearly breaking the law.

 But what the judge ruled, I believe rightly, is that there was such, quote, overwhelming evidence of guilt.